stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/quota.md

 small      Active   3m
 ```

-Once the quota has been created, Bill then proceed to create a tenant for Anna, while also linking the newly created `quota`.
+Bill then proceeds to create a tenant for Anna, while also linking the newly created `quota`.

 ```yaml
 kubectl create -f - << EOF